‘What is the best real estate advertising?’

 The actual presentation of the message in a medium is referred to as an advertisement, or ‘ad’ or advert for short. ‘ (source)

-So now the initial question of ‘What is the best real estate advertising’ can be put differently and in a more concrete way, which you will see in the next section.
+So now the initial question of ‘What is the best real estate advertising can be put differently and more concretely, which you will see in the next section.

-What Kind of Real Estate Advertising Can Help You Lower Your Costs Per Acquisition and Increase Your Number of Acquisitions At The Same Time?
+How to Lower Your Costs Per Real Estate Lead and Increase Your Number of Leads At The Same Time

 Now, let’s first answer the question of how you can lower your costs per acquisition.